Sayeem3051/document-analysis/README.md

 Contributions are welcome!
 Please open issues or pull requests for new features, bug fixes, or improvements.

-## 📝 License

-No license detected.
-Please add a license if you intend to share or distribute this project.

 ## 👤 Author

 - [Sayeem3051](https://github.com/Sayeem3051)